jwblangley/picture-layout-organiser/README.md

 Runs the backend application

 ### `plo-export`
-Saves all stored content to `export.zip`
+Saves all stored content to an zip archive.

+Usage: `./plo-export.sh export.zip`

 ### `plo-import`
 Restores all content from a previous export.

-Usage: `./plo-import export.zip`
+Usage: `./plo-import.sh export.zip`

 ### `plo-compress-existing`
 For existing applications prior to the introduction of image compression.
 Compresses existing images in the application to be in line with newer versions.

-Usage: `./plo-import export.zip`
+Usage: `./plo-compress-existing.sh`

 # Frontend